Communication (COMM)

 Directed individual/group investigation of a selected topic or problem in communication.
 May be taken more than once when topics vary.

-Prerequisite: COMM 6000 and COMM 6050; cons. of the associate dean for graduate studies.
+Prerequisite: COMM 6000 and COMM 6050; enrolled in the COMM-MA program; or cons. of the associate dean for graduate studies.

 Level of Study: Graduate